-The first verifiable records of chaga are from 16th century Russia, though some believe that it may have been used in the 12th century when traditional healers successfully treated Tsar Vladimir Monomakh’s lip tumor with it.2
+The first verifiable records of chaga are from 16th century Russia, though some believe that it may have been used in the 12th century by traditional healers attending to Tsar Vladimir Monomakh.2

 Historic Uses of Chaga

 Chaga mushroom benefits have been touted by a variety of cultures.
-Outside of Russia, folk medicine practitioners in Poland, the Baltics, Finland, China, Korea, and Japan have used chaga extracts for a wide variety of ailments, a few of which include:
+Outside of Russia, folk medicine practitioners in Poland, the Baltics, Finland, China, Korea, and Japan have used chaga extracts to:

 The Woodland Cree of Canada called the fungus Wesakechak omikih — i.e. Wesakechak’s scab.
 According to a Cree legend, Wesakechak is a mythological figure who “threw a scab, which he had mistaken for dried meat and tried to eat, against a birch tree.
 To this day, it remains on the tree to benefit mankind.”4 Outside of medical uses, the Cree used chaga in agriculture and animal breeding, as incense, and as tinder for starting fires.4

 Although chaga has been used in folk medicine for centuries in Europe and Asia, it was relatively unknown in the West until just a few decades ago, when Nobel laureate Alexandr Solzhenitsyn wrote about chaga mushroom benefits in a chapter of his 1968 novel, Le Pavillon des cancéreux.
 The novel is a reflection (and documentation) of the use of chaga throughout history in Siberia.